harshv01/Tesla-Inspired-Dashboard_Einstein-Vision/README.md

 # Tesla Inspired Dashboard (Einstein Vision)

-We built a visualization on car's surroundings inspired by that of Tesla's dashboard.
+We built a visualization of car's surroundings inspired by that of Tesla's dashboard.
 We used a set of videos recorded from our professor's Tesla Model S. The visualizations were rendered in Blender.

 ![crop-1-video-ezgif com-optimize](https://github.com/user-attachments/assets/247e5d71-9b21-4581-aac3-5ae555ce38cd)